A special case of a conjecture of Hellerstein, Shen and Williamson: The case where is a rational function

 Thus $Re^{i \theta_2}$ lies on a level curve $\lambda_2$ in the closed upper half-plane on which $f(z)$ is real and $0 < f(z) < 1 $, and following $\lambda_2$ in the direction of decreasing $f$ leads to a real zero $y_2$ of $f$, possibly via one or more real zeros of $f'$.
 Similarly, for $j=1, 3$, the point $ Re^{i \theta_j} $ lies on a level curve $\gamma_j$ in the closed upper half-plane on which $f(z)$ is real and $1 < f(z) < + \infty $.
 Follow each $\gamma_j$ in the direction of increasing $f$: then $\gamma_j$ must approach a real pole $x_j$ of $f$.

 Furthermore, $\gamma_1$ and $\gamma_3$ do not meet $\lambda_2$ at all, and do not meet each other in the open half-plane $H^+$.
 Hence it must be the case that $x_1 > y_2 > x_3$.
-Thus $y_2$ lies in a unbounded component $U$ of the set $\{ z \in \C : |z| < 1 \}$, which cannot contain a zero of $f'$, by Lemma \ref{lemratA1}.
-By the Riemann-Hurwitz formula \cite{Stei}, $f$ is univalent on $U$.
-But then, since $x_1 > y_2 > x_3$, the finite boundary of $U$ must contain two unbounded simple curves, on each of which $f(z) $ tends to $f(\infty) = 1$ as $z $ tends to infinity in each direction.
-Because $\arg f(z)$ is increasing as $z$ describes $\partial U$ in the positive sense, it must be the case that $\arg f(z)$ changes by at least $4 \pi$ as $z$ describes $\partial U$, and this is a contradiction. $\Box$ If $s=1$ then $r=1$ and $p=1$ by (\ref{pqrs1a}), and $f/f''$ has degree $3$, and after a real linear re-scaling it may be assumed that $f$ satisfies (\ref{hypergeometric3AB}), with $n$ the order of the unique pole of $f$.
-Thus Lemma \ref{lemF4} implies that $f$ is a constant multiple of the function $F_4$ in conclusion (viii) of the theorem.
+Thus $y_2$ lies in a unbounded component $U$ of the set $\{ z \in \C : |f(z)| < 1 \}$, which cannot contain a zero of $f'$, by Lemma~\ref{lemratA1}.
+By the Riemann-Hurwitz formula \cite{Stei}, or by analytic continuation of $f^{-1}$, the function $f$ is univalent on $U$.
+But this contradicts the fact that $y_2$, $\lambda_2$ and the reflection of $\lambda_2$ across $\R$ must all lie in $U$. $\Box$ If $s=1$ then $r=1$ and $p=1$ by (\ref{pqrs1a}), and $f/f''$ has degree $3$, and after a real linear re-scaling it may be assumed that $f$ has a pole at $0$, of order $n$ say, while the remaining zero of $f'/f''$ lies at $1$.
+Thus $f$ satisfies (\ref{hypergeometric3AB}) and is, by Lemma \ref{lemF4}, a constant multiple of the function $F_4$ in conclusion (viii) of the theorem.

 Now suppose $s=2$ and $c < 0$.
 Then $q=2$, $p=1$ and $r=2$ by (\ref{wwrat3a}) and (\ref{pqrs1a}).
-Hence $f/f''$ has degree $4$, with one double zero at the pole of $f$ and two simple zeros.
-A linear re-scaling then leads to (\ref{hypergeometric3A}) and, in view of Lemma \ref{lemF3}, to conclusion (vii).
-This completes the proof of Proposition \ref{proprational}. $\Box$
+Hence $f/f''$ has degree $4$, with one double zero at the unique pole of $f$ and two simple zeros.
+After a linear re-scaling it may be assumed that $0$ is a pole of $f$ of order $n$, and that the simple zeros of $f/f''$ are $1$ and $K \neq 0, 1$.
+This leads to (\ref{hypergeometric3A}) and, in view of Lemma \ref{lemF3}, to conclusion (vii), which completes the proof of Proposition \ref{proprational}. $\Box$